Accreditation Against Limited Adversarial Noise: Acknowledgements and Declarations

 I would like to thank Animesh Datta and Theodoros Kapourniotis for useful conversations.
+I would also like to thank an anonymous reviewer for suggesting a shorter proof of Lemma 3.
 This work was supported, in part, by an EPSRC IAA grant (G.PXAD.0702.EXP), the UKRI ExCALIBUR project QEVEC (EP/W00772X/2), and the Quantum Advantage Pathfinder (EP/X026167/1).